Lee Kuan Yew: Legacy

 Lee was a staunch promoter of economic globalisation and a vocal opponent of protectionism.
 Lee said that Singapore's only natural resources are its people and their strong work ethic.
 In addition, Lee was focused on social policies such as improving and mandating higher public standards for education, sanitation and hygiene, whilst concurrently improving public health by expanding modern health care and greatly increasing the quantity and quality of high-rise affordable housing (through the establishment of the Housing and Development Board, HDB) for working- and middle-class families.

-Various world leaders had also praised Lee.
+Various world leaders have praised Lee's governance and political achievements.
+British Foreign Secretary George Brown called Lee "the best bloody Englishman east of Suez".
 Former U.S. Secretary of State Henry Kissinger once wrote of Lee: "One of the asymmetries of history is the lack of correspondence between the abilities of some leaders and the power of their countries."
 Former British prime minister Margaret Thatcher praised "his way of penetrating the fog of propaganda and expressing with unique clarity the issues of our time and the way to tackle them".
 Former president of Kazakhstan Nursultan Nazarbayev stated in his memoirs that after the independence of Kazakhstan from the Soviet Union in 1991, he met Lee and stated Lee's "observations and advice became for us [Kazakhstan] guidelines in the development of long-term state strategies."

 Lee's achievements in Singapore were a major source of inspiration on Communist leadership in China, who made a major effort, especially under Deng Xiaoping, to emulate his policies of economic growth, entrepreneurship and suppression of dissent.
 From 1996 to 2019, 55,000 Chinese officials were sent to Singapore to study its methods.
 He has also had a major influence on thinking in Russia in recent years.
 On the other hand, proponents of liberal democracy especially in the West criticised Lee's rule as authoritarian and as intolerant of dissent, citing his numerous attempts to sue political opponents and newspapers who express unfavourable opinions of Lee.
 Reporters Without Borders, an international media advocacy group, requested Lee and other senior Singaporean officials to stop taking libel suits against journalists.
 Lee was a co-inventor of "Asian values".